 Majority of the Group's CNG retail customers are buses of Jingzhou Public Transportation Head Office (荊州市公共交通總公司) ("Jingzhou Public Transport") and other drivers of taxis and private vehicles.
-The Group currently operates four refuelling stations in Jingzhou, Hubei Province, namely Dongfang Road station, Nanhuan Road station, Shahong Road station and Shihao Road station.
-Revenue from retail operation, which accounted for 42.3% (2019: 52.0%) of total revenue, decreased by approximately RMB16.8 million or 43.9% from approximately RMB38.3 million for the year ended 31 December 2019 to approximately RMB21.5 million for the year ended 31 December 2020, due to the temporary suspension of the Group's business operation for nearly two months during the Year as a result of the outbreak of COVID-19.
+As at 31 December 2021, the Group operates three refuelling stations in Jingzhou, Hubei Province, namely Dongfang Road station, Nanhuan Road station and Shahong Road station.
+Revenue from retail operation, which accounted for 35.4% (2020: 42.3%) of total revenue, decreased by approximately RMB5.1 million or 23.7% from approximately RMB21.5 million for the year ended 31 December 2020 to approximately RMB16.4 million for the year ended 31 December 2021, primarily due to the closure of certain main roads near one of the Group's gas refuelling stations at Shihao Road (十號路), Jingzhou, Hubei Province (which was demolished in the third quarter of 2021), according to the unified planning requirements of the Shacheng District Government and hence, resulted in the decrease in sales volume of CNG.

 The Group's CNG wholesale customers primarily comprise urban gas companies, gas refuelling station operators and industrial users.
-Revenue from wholesale business, which accounted for 57.1% (2019: 45.8%) of total revenue, decreased by approximately RMB4.7 million or 13.9% from approximately RMB33.8 million for the year ended 31 December 2019 to approximately RMB29.1 million for the year ended 31 December 2020, primarily due to the decrease in sales volume of CNG and average selling price.
+Revenue from wholesale business, which accounted for 64.7% (2020: 57.1%) of total revenue, increased by approximately RMB1.0 million or 3.4% from approximately RMB29.1 million for the year ended 31 December 2020 to approximately RMB30.1 million for the year ended 31 December 2021, primarily due to the slight increase in average selling price of CNG to wholesale customers.